cazala/synaptic/docs/growing-neural-ca.md

 training.
 Pointer coordinates are transformed through Automata's camera and zoom, and drag segments are interpolated so fast movement does not leave gaps.
 An icon-only reset control in the canvas corner returns inference to its center seed; training itself continues uninterrupted.
+The demo also performs one automatic reset whenever a curriculum phase qualifies, giving the next phase a clean inference checkpoint.

 ## Custom targets